 Are you ready to visit a chapel decorated with the bones of 40,000+ human bodies?
-The Sedlec Ossuary (Bone Church) in Kutna Hora, Czech Republic is not your typical day trip.
+The Sedlec Ossuary (Bone Church) near Prague in Kutná Hora, Czech Republic is not your typical day trip.
 AT ALL.
 It’s probably one of the most unique things we’ve ever seen during our travels.

 I first learned about this church while searching for things to do in Prague on Pinterest.
 I was intrigued by the idea of visiting such an extraordinary work of art and decided to add it to our itinerary.

 The outside looks like a normal small chapel, but once we went inside we quickly realized that the tricky train ride to get there was worth it!
-Let’s be honest, how many times do people actually get to see something like this with their own eyes?
-Gotta take advantage when you’re so close!
+Let’s be honest, how many times do people actually get to see a bone church with their own eyes?
+It certainly makes for a unique Prague experience.

-It was fascinating to see all the creative designs made with the human bones.
-So much thought went into the wall art, chandelier, even down to the candle holders — it almost seemed like this chapel was dressed for a celebration.
+It was fascinating to see all the creative designs made with all the skulls and human bones.
+So much thought went into the wall art, skull chandelier, even down to the candle holders — it almost seemed like this chapel of bones was dressed for a celebration.

 So how did these bones end up in a small Roman Catholic chapel in the Czech Republic?
 It all started in the 13th century when the abbot of the Sedlec Monastery was sent to Jerusalem.
 He brought back a jar of “holy soil” and scattered it across the Sedlec cemetery.